iterative/dvc.org/content/docs/command-reference/run.md

   more about _metrics_.

-- `-M <path>`, `--metrics-no-cache <path>` - the same as `-m` except that DVC does not track the metrics file.
-This means that the file is not cached, so it's up to the user to manage them separately.
+- `-M <path>`, `--metrics-no-cache <path>` - the same as `-m` except that DVC does not track the metrics file (same as with `-O` above).
+This means that they are never cached, so it's up to the user to manage them separately.
 This is typically desirable with _metrics_ because they are small enough to be tracked with Git directly.
-  See also the difference between `-o` and `-O`.

 - `--plots <path>` - specify a plot metrics file produces by this stage.
 This option behaves like `-o` but registers the file in a `plots` field inside the